 Between babbling at 6-7 months and first words in reference to objects or people at around 10 months, infants tend to overgenerize their first words to objects or people.
 For example, like many infants, Juli not only vocally called me "mama" but also called her father "mama".
 In sign language, Juli called both dogs and cats as "dog" until late 9 months old.

-On several occasions, as I held Juli (10 months old, week 1) in my arms, she pointed toward the DVD player and produced a recognizable ASL word music that I clearly noticed.
-Contexts helped.
+On several occasions, as I held Juli (0;10) in my arms, she pointed toward the DVD player and produced a recognizable ASL word music that I clearly noticed.
+Context helped.

 Prior to this, I had signed music in the past weeks, especially every time I turned on the vinyl record player.
 And, every time I started the vinyl record player, Juli often pointed toward the DVD player on the shelf.
 That is, she categorized the vinyl record player with the DVD player under the category of music.